CrashOverride85/zc95/README.md

 * Front panel controls - 4x POTs and associated ADC, 1x rotary encoder and 6 serial RGB LEDs
 * Main board - power supply / charging, MCU for display / pattern generation, button input etc
 * Output board ("ZC624 Output module") - 4 channel output generation controlled via SPI from the main board.
 Designed for production using the SMT assembly service at JLCPCB, with a handful of extra through hole parts also requiring hand soldering.
-* (Optional) audio input board - allows the 3.5mm "Aux" port on the front pannel to be used for audio input
+* (Optional) audio input board - allows the 3.5mm "Aux" port on the front panel to be used for audio input

 The primary reason for having separate PCBs for the main and output board is for future flexibility - most of the time & expense is the firmware, case, display, controls, etc., so being able to test new output designs whilst being able to keep all of that should be an advantage.
 I'm well aware the output design currently used is known to have flaws, mostly stemming from its lack of feedback (which applies equally to the 312b it was taken from).
 A challenge for another day.